Dr. Raymond Chang

 He resides in Orange County, California, with his artistic wife Rachelle, and their son Jeremiah.
 Lastly, DJ’s often spotted wearing orange at conferences.

-Finance and Stewardship Consultant
+Stewardship and Fund Consultant

-Paul Kim currently works as an independent business consultant for a variety of small businesses, non-profit organizations and church plants in matters relating to accounting and financial management.
+Paul Kim currently works as an independent business consultant for a wide array of small businesses, non-profit organizations and church plants in matters relating to accounting and financial management.
 He has over 10 years of ministry experience serving as a staff pastor in a variety of churches and church plants.
 He also has experience working on staff at a non-profit organization in which he was first exposed to a lot of the compliance issues required of 501(c)(3) non-profit entities and the means to implement sound assurance practices for financial transparency and accountability.
 It was his time working at the non-profit organization that he developed the passion to bring those same values of financial management and stewardship to the handful of churches he served on staff, as well as, the greater number of for-profit businesses and not-for-profit organizations he continues to serve on an ongoing basis.

 Paul graduated from Vanguard University with a degree in Intercultural Studies in 2007.
 He graduated from Talbot School of Theology with a Masters in Divinity in 2012.
-He also was commissioned as a military chaplain in the California Army National Guard in 2013 and continues to train and serve on a reserve basis.

 He and his wife Tiffany, as well as their two children, Darren and Madeline, are currently serving as part of the plant team at Renew Church OC located in the Fullerton/Placentia area of North Orange County.